 Yamaha HS 8

-The Yamaha HS 8 is an active 2-Way Nearfield Monitor, it has enough power for all music styles and will work best on medium sized rooms, usually, you won’t need more power and the quality is very good for the price.
+The Yamaha HS 8 is an active 2-Way Nearfield Monitor, it has enough power for all music styles and will work best in medium-sized rooms.
+Usually, you won’t need more power and the quality is very good for the price.
 It has an 8″ Woofer which is a good size to achieve good low-frequency response for those working on EDM and it has XLR and TR balanced inputs.
-It is pretty affordable, but it is the most expensive in this list, 550€ the pair.
+This is pretty affordable, but it is the most expensive in this list, at 550€ for a pair.